TomaszGolan/reveal_talks/markdown/rochester_mlvf.md

 <img src="../img/ml/mlvf_view.png" class="left">
 <div class="right"><br>

-- started with smaller samples to save GPU time and memory usage
+- started with smaller "pictures" to save GPU time and memory usage ("compress" 127 strips to 50)

-- working on "z-extension"
+- now all 127 strips are used

 </div>